Women in Blues Throughout History

 JSTOR Journal on Mama Estelle Yancey, SoozeBluesJazz on Mama Estelle Yancey, Apple Music-Mama Estelle Yancey, Crown Propeller Blog on Mama Estelle Yancey, Find a Grave for Estelle Yancey, Spotify-Mama Yancey, Yancey Family Genealogy on Jimmy and Estelle Yancey, The unissued 1951 Yancey wire recordings from The University of Wisconsin Madison

-“Big Maybelle” MABEL SMITH, VERA HALL, FANNIE MAY GOOSBY, CHRISTINA GRAY, RUTH GREEN, SADIE GREEN, KATHERINE HANDY, MARIE GRINTER, HELEN GROSS, Ms Van Hunt (aka Ms Van Zula Hunt, Lavelle White, Denise LaSalle, Millie Jackson, Julia Lee, Mama Estelle Yancey, Jewel Brown, Katie Webster, Shirley Brown, Josie Miles, Rosa Henderson, Queen Sylvia Embry, Bonnie Lee, Gushy Wiley.
+“Big Maybelle” MABEL SMITH, VERA HALL, FANNIE MAY GOOSBY, CHRISTINA GRAY, RUTH GREEN, SADIE GREEN aka Bessie Brown, KATHERINE HANDY LEWIS, MARIE GRINTER, HELEN GROSS, Ms Van Hunt (aka Ms Van Zula Hunt), Lavelle White, Denise LaSalle, Millie Jackson, Julia Lee, Jewel Brown, Katie Webster, Shirley Brown, Josie Miles, Queen Sylvia Embry, Rosa Henderson.

 Snippet: Topsy was one of those marvellous big-voiced women, in the vocal style of Big Maybelle and LaVern Baker, who possessed a set of lungs to match her 250 pound physique.